HouzuoGuo/laitos/doc/Cloud-tips.md

 virtualisation technology, hardware model, and administration interface.

 ## Important note on sending outgoing mails
-As an anti-spam measure, nearly all major public cloud vendors block outgoing contact to port 25, which means their virtual machines will not be able to deliver outgoing mails.
-Therefore, use a dedicated mail delivery services such as [sendgrid](https://sendgrid.com/) that delivers mails on a port different from 25, for example Sendgrid accepts incoming connection on port 2525.
+As an anti-spam measure, nearly all major public cloud vendors block outgoing contact to port 25, which means applications running on their infrastructure will not be able to deliver outgoing mails - this does not interfere with mails coming in.

-Similarly, if laitos system maintenance is configured to check connectivity to a foreign host's port 25, the maintenance routine will not check the port connectivity and instead explain that destination port 25 is not reachable from public cloud vendor.
+Therefore, use laitos program with a dedicated mail delivery services such as [sendgrid](https://sendgrid.com/) that has anti-spam measures built-in, sendgrid accepts incoming connection on port 2525 for mail delivery.

+In laitos system maintenance daemon configuration, if there is a connectivity check for port 25 on a foreign host, laitos will skip that check.

 ## Start laitos automatically via systemd
 systemd is the most popular init system for Linux distributions, it can help launching laitos automatically when